margotfrison/Cookwriter/README.md

 ## Installation

-APK files are available in releases but there are not signed (yet ?).
+APK files are available in releases.
 Don't forget to allow unknown sources in your Android system or browser app settings.

 Android 12 (API level 31) or later is required.